-One off-shoot of the above question is whether one should paint the home interior before installing flooring or the other way around.
-Dripping paint on pre-finished wood flooring, while no fun, isn't such a a big deal (let it dry, then peel it off with your fingernail).
-Dripping paint on carpeting can be disastrous.
-What to do?
+One off-shoot of this question is whether one should paint the home interior before installing flooring or the other way around.
+The occasional paint drip on pre-finished wood flooring, while no fun, can be peeled off with a fingernail.

-This answer can go either way.
+In this case, the answer can go either way.
 It is impossible to get paint on your finish flooring if it hasn't been installed yet.
-As a painter, you can really let loose when you don't have to worry about mess.
+As a do-it-yourself painter, you can really let loose when you don't have to worry about mess.
 Rather than taking the careful approach of working with a roller and brush, you can use a spray painter.
 Spray painters work faster but get paint on everything that isn't covered--it leaves no prisoners.